 As the truth behind the girl’s murder emerges, setting in motion a deadly chain of events, Hawkwood learns the true meaning of loyalty—and that the enemy is much closer to home than he ever imagined…

 WHAT I THOUGHT

 THE RECKONING is not a book for the faint of heart, nor anyone who doesn’t like animal cruelty, violence, or graphic action in a fight scene.
 That’s because author, James McGee, accurately portrays the gritty underbelly of early 19th century London, when Britain is at war with France, and the Napoleonic Wars raged across Europe.

 I thoroughly enjoyed the rich detail that McGee has woven into a tight tapestry of what life was like during this period, in English history.
 And loads us up with plenty of intrigue on any number of levels.
 Not just a murder mystery, with Officer Hawkwood trying to trace a killer with little or no clues to go on.
-This is also something of a political thriller, with plenty of insight to the inner workings of a government, or, I should say, a number of departments, and high society of the day.
-Specifically, the warped sexual proclivities of the upper echelon and their ilk in high-end bordellos.
+This is also a political thriller, with plenty of insight to the inner workings of the government, or, I should say, a number of departments, and high society of the day.
+Specifically, the warped sexual proclivities of the upper echelon and their ilk.

 It is McGee’s descriptions of this sordid world, that while repugnant, show us just how life was for so many—the struggle for survival on a daily basis, brutal and cutthroat.
 And yet, within this world there are moments of lighthearted banter, jovial comradeship, and small slither of light.
 It is not all darkness and gloom, not all pain and drudgery.